AmmarMian/qanat/docsrc/tutorials/basics/gettingstarted.rst

 Conclusion
 ----------

-This tutorial has shown how to use qanat to run an experiment and to analyse the results.
+This tutorial has shown how to use Qanat to run an experiment and to analyse the results.
 We have seen how to add actions to the experiment and how to run the experiment with different parameters.
 We have also seen how to explore the results of the experiment.

-There are many more features in qanat that are not covered in this tutorial.
+There are many more features in Qanat that are not covered in this tutorial.
 Please refer to the documentation for more information.